oscci/new-theme/_pages/resources.md

 access publishing.
 {: .text-justify}

+[R user group Oxford](https://r-oxford.github.io/) hosts events for all users of R.
+{: .text-justify}

+[Codebar Oxford](https://codebar.io/) offers free programming workshops, with the goal to make the tech community more diverse!
+{: .text-justify}

+---

-## Information on reproducibility & open science
+#### Information on reproducible & open science

 [ReproducibiliTea podcasts](https://soundcloud.com/reproducibilitea): these
 cover topics like questionable research practices, the preregistration